FreekManders/Mutation_accumulation_T21/README.md

 # Down syndrome cells show increased mutation load during fetal development

-Scripts written for the paper: Down syndrome cells show increased mutation load during fetal development
+Scripts written for the paper: Mutation accumulation and developmental lineages in normal and Down syndrome human fetal haematopoiesis

 A description of the analyses performed by these scripts can be found in the paper.